5 Ways Inflation Could Affect the 2025 Housing Market

 What if I want to buy a home during inflation?

-As a buyer, it may feel like inflation is pulling you in a hundred different directions at once.
+As a buyer, it may seem like inflation is pulling you in several directions.
 Inflation can dampen housing demand and cool down prices.
 At the same time, you’re probably feeling the pain of high living costs and rising mortgage rates.
-If you’re thinking about buying a home amidst inflation, here are a few tips:

 - Keep an eye out for new opportunities: If inflation limits demand, buyers may see competition within the housing market lighten up.
 That means it could be your chance to buy at prices you couldn’t before.
-Buehler says he’s seeing buyers who were once shut out of the market starting to re-enter as demand calms down.
+Beuhler says he’s seeing buyers who were once shut out of the market starting to re-enter as demand calms down.

 - Consider all costs: It’s important to remember that inflation doesn’t just impact a home’s final sale price.
 It can also hike up everyday living costs, closing costs, down payments, and all of the other expenses that are built into a sale.
 That’s why it’s important to look into all of the costs of buying a home and to budget before jumping into a deal.